tonybutzer/harmony-docs/documentation/source/10week.md

 - Scientists with noble missions - wonderful!
 - We can write `our own apps` that do just what we want them to do!
 - get rid of WINDOWS and all of its poor engineering.
+- tell Claudia - we can and do run PANGEOi/jupyter on Denali and Tallgrass

 ## HLS